Nihal Sarin: 2014–2016: World Youth Championship and IM title

 Nihal's first big break came at the World Youth Chess Championship in the Under-10 category, which was held in Durban, South Africa in September 2014.
 He scored 9/11 to be crowned the Under-10 World Champion.
 For this achievement, he was conferred the Candidate Master (CM) title by FIDE.

-Right after his World Youth success in 2014, Nihal scored his first victory over a titled player, IM Jonathan Westerberg of Sweden, at the World Junior Championship 2014 in Pune, India.
+After his World Youth success in 2014, Nihal scored his first victory over a titled player, IM Jonathan Westerberg of Sweden, at the World Junior Championship 2014 in Pune, India.
 For a year, Nihal was a regular in all the tournaments of importance held in India, including the National Challengers Championship in Nagpur.
 He would regularly hold titled players to draws.

 The next year in 2015, he won the silver medal in the Under-12 category of World Youth Chess Championship in Greece.
 In the last rounds of the tournament, Nihal successively defeated the top two seeds of his category: IM Awonder Liang and FM Nodirbek Abdusattorov.
 He was conferred the FIDE Master (FM) title by the World chess Federation in the same year as he had crossed live Elo rating of 2300.

 He was a guest competitor in the Malayalam TV quiz show Aswamedham in March 2015.

 In the 2016 edition of the tournament held in Batumi, Georgia, Nihal tied for the 2nd spot with three others.
 He was fourth on tiebreak.

 In February 2016, Nihal played his first International Open outside India, the Cappelle-la-Grande Open, and registered his first International Master norm.
 In the process, he defeated a grandmaster for the first time in his career.

 In Hasselbacken Open 2016 held at the turn of April in Stockholm, Nihal beat Lithuanian grandmaster Eduardas Rozentalis.
 The database website Chess-DB dubbed this performance as the "Game of the Day".

-On Children's Day in 2016, Nihal was chosen as one of the recipients of 'National Child Award For Exceptional Achievement' awarded by the former President of India Pranab Mukherjee.
+On Children's Day in 2016, Nihal was chosen as one of the recipients of the National Child Award For Exceptional Achievement, awarded by the former President of India Pranab Mukherjee.

 At the Sunway Sitges Open 2016, Nihal registered his second International Master norm by scoring 5½/9.
 His third International Norm was registered in the Aeroflot B Open 2017 held in February, where Nihal scored 5½/9 as well, performing at 2539, to cross the 2400-mark and become an International Master.